virtualidentityag/component-library-template/README.md

-# component-library-template
+# Component library template
+This template can be used to create a component library repository using stencilJS.

+When you created your own repoository with this template please follow the following instructions and change this readme according to your project setup afterwards.

-Search and replace [components-library] with new project name.
+- Search and replace [components-library] with the new project name.
+-